kartikrathee95/Task-Manager-Project/README.md

 URL: /tasks/priority/:level
 Method: GET
 Description: Get tasks by priority level (low, medium, or high).
-Adding Headers
-To add headers in your requests, use the following format:

-curl -X METHOD http://localhost:3000/endpoint -H "Content-Type: application/json" Replace METHOD with the request method (e.g., POST, PUT, GET, DELETE), endpoint with the API endpoint you want to access, Content-Type with the type of data you are sending in the request body (e.g., application/json)

 # while testing using postman, make sure to include header: Content_Type: application/json, while running POST and PUT requests